DAN3002/Class-Marksheet/README.md

 # Class Marksheet
-A basic student marks management software, just a small project to practice Javascript :))
+A basic student marks management software, just a small project to practice Javascript.

 ## Usage Scenarios
 1. Input student name and scores, then press "Enter" button to insert data into the table.
 The average score will not be calculated immediately and will be displayed as "?".